amongil/personalsite-hugo/content/contact.md

 +++

-I am actively looking for *pro bono* causes to support.
 Best way to reach me is either through LinkedIn or direct email.
 Talk to you soon!